nivikan/ExperimentalCapture/students/nivetha/project1.md

 ###Summary
 We start from the oldest form of photography- traditional printmaking.
 Users take a clean print of their thumb using a traditional ink pad and paper.
 They then scan the print using a digital scanner at 600 dpi - a digital capture.
-Users then bring the print into the “Thumb Prints” processing sketch where the program- using the free library OpenCv- captures and translates the image yet again.
+After, users bring the print into the “Thumb Prints” processing sketch where the program- using the free library OpenCv- captures and translatess the image yet again.
 Users can then explore and play with their thumb prints in a game that challenges them to trace their prints as closely as possible within a certain time period.
 In the end, users will receive a one-of-a-kind thumbprint as a .tif file.